jasc5797/Realms-of-Xylaria/content/DM/Player Handouts/Gnutz Snatcher/Letter from Ozai/Letter from Ozai.md

 # Description

-This letter was found on [[Gnutz Snatcher]]'s bed in the parties homebase after returning from interrogating [[Emelden Tanithil]] at the warehouse.
+This letter was found on [[Gnutz Snatcher]]'s bed in the party's homebase after returning from infiltrating [[Zukar Tanithil]]'s mansion.
 The letter bares Ozai''s sigil, a burst of flame, pressed into the wax seal.
 Upon opening a small gout of flame appears to emanate from the letter, however this effect is illusory in nature.
 The letter contains a message from [[Ozai]] to [[Gnutz Snatcher]].

 ## Contents